tormi/WunderWay/project-delivery/review-retro-steering.md

 title: Sprint Reviews, Retrospectives and Steering Groups
 ---

+We carry out a number of reviews during the course of projects.
+Regular reviews and demonstrations provides the opportunities to identify improvements to products, processes and relationships.

 ##Sprint Review

 Every sprint ends with a demo of what's been developed.
 Every project is different so there's no template for the demo.